 What is Fostering about?

-We strive to match our foster dogs as best we can to our foster volunteers.
-If you would like to foster, please fill out our volunteer application and a foster coordinator will be in contact with you.
-AHeinz57 provides all vet care for our foster dogs at the Adel Vet Clinic.
-If you would like to foster but can’t afford the extra expense, we can help you with food and crates.
-Just let us know.
+We strive to match our foster dogs and cats as best we can to our foster volunteers.
+If you would like to foster, please fill out our foster application and a foster coordinator will be in contact with you.
+AHeinz57 provides all vet care for our foster dogs and cats.

 Additional Information about Fostering

-Thank you for considering opening your heart and home to an orphaned dog.
-Your generosity will provide young and old, injured and sick, abused and under socialized dogs, and death row dogs a second chance to live, grow or heal before finding their forever homes.
+Thank you for considering to open your heart and home to a dog or cat in need.
+Your generosity will provide young and old, injured and sick, abused and under socialized, and death row dogs a second chance to live, grow or heal before finding their forever homes.

-Reasons to foster: Fostering is a wonderful experience for you and your family you can feel good knowing you have helped save a dog’s life.
-Even better, you’ve created space in the shelters to accommodate other homeless dogs.
-Foster dogs provide companionship and purpose.
+Reasons to foster: Fostering is a wonderful experience for you and your family.
+You can feel good knowing you have helped save a dog’s or cat’s life.
+Even better, you’ve created space in the shelters to accommodate other homeless dogs and cats.
+Foster dogs and cats provide companionship and purpose.
 Your act of kindness is repaid in rewards that are beyond words.

 Frequently Asked Questions

-- How long are dogs in foster homes?
+- How long are dogs or cats in foster homes?

-It completely depends on the dog and the situation.
-The average stay in a foster home is about 2 months.
-However, most puppies may stay only a few weeks.
-Others, recovering from an injury, certain breeds and senior dogs, may stay much longer.
+It completely depends on the dog or cat and the situation.
+The average stay in a foster home is about two months.
+However, most puppies or kittens may stay only a few weeks.
+Others, recovering from an injury, certain breeds and seniors, may stay much longer.

-Photos and stories of all adoptable dogs in foster homes are posted on Petfinder.com, Petango.com, and our website where the public can view them.
-Foster dogs are also promoted at special events throughout the year, weekly adoption days at Petco, and the Saturday newspaper.
-Foster parents may participate in various programs and events to increase the visibility of their foster dog to potential adopters.
+Photos and stories of all adoptable dogs and cats in foster homes are posted on Petfinder.com, Petango.com and our website where the public can view them.
+Foster dogs and cats are also promoted at special events throughout the year, monthly adoption days at Petco, Petsakes and Brown Dog Bakery.
+Foster parents may participate in various programs and events to increase the visibility of their foster dog and cat to potential adopters.

-YES!
-As long as foster parents meet the requirements necessary for adoption, foster parents have first choice to adopt their foster dog.
-However, they must go thru the same adoption process as everyone else and pay the adoption fee.
+Yes!
+You must be a foster for six month prior to adopting.
+After that as long as the foster parents meet the requirements necessary for adoption, foster parents have first choice to adopt their foster dog or cat.
+However, they must go through the same adoption process as everyone else and pay the adoption fee.

-- What is the process for fostering dog?
+- What is the process for fostering dogs or cats?

-The process is very similar to adopting a dog.
-Potential fosters are required to sign and submit a Foster Application & Agreement for review before they can physically meet a foster dog.
+The process is very similar to adopting.
+Potential fosters are required to sign and submit a Foster Application & Agreement for review before they can physically meet a foster.
 Suitable applicants will be contacted for a home visit.
-Once approved, the foster dog and foster parents will be paired according to the foster parents’ preferences.
-Foster dogs cannot go to a potential adopter’s home until the adoption is official and approved by rescue staff.
-The foster dog then goes to its new forever home.
+Once approved, the foster and foster parents will be paired according to the foster parents’ preferences.
+Foster dogs or cats cannot go to a potential adopter’s home until the adoption is official and approved by rescue staff.
+The foster dog or cat then goes to its new forever home.
 Foster parents are encouraged to be as involved in the adoption process as possible.

-- What is the process for adopting my foster dog?
+- What is the process for adopting my foster dog or cat?

 Yes, you can still foster a dog living in a small environment.
 Many dogs need one‐on‐one socialization, so a small space can be beneficial.
 However it’s important that you select an appropriate dog for your lifestyle and are willing to commit to providing your foster dog with the needed physical and mental stimulation.
 And of course, you still need landlord approval and must abide by any weight or breed restrictions.